 Managed partners and ID@Xbox developers can develop Xbox Live titles for both the Universal Windows Platform (UWP) or the Xbox Developer Kit (XDK) platform.

-In addition to the content available here, there is also additional documentation that is available to partners with an authorized Dev Center account.
+In addition to the content available here, there is also additional documentation that is available to partners with an authorized Partner Center account.
 You can access that content here: Xbox Live partner content.

 Why should you use Xbox Live?